LGN520/farreach-public/docs/netreach-voting.md

 		* Solution: use recirculation (we must enable and add port for recir/cpu/pktgen in ptf before usage)
 	+ Fix a bug of # of MAT entries; fix a bug of making snapshot when init/open
 	+ Fix a bug of DELREQ_CASE1: add header of seq_hdr for DELREQ_CASE1; read val, vallen, and dirty for DELREQ
-- Performance test (TODO: apply to baseline)
+- Performance test (apply to baseline)
 	+ NOTE: use high precision time by clock_gettime (helper.h)
 		* clock(): millisecond
 		* gettimeofday() -> struct timeval: microsecond